Rights group urges release of abducted Libyan protesters

 Protests over the deteriorating economic situation continued this week in Tripoli and western Libyan towns backed by the U.N.-supported government.
 There were also protests in the southern town of Sabah and the eastern town of Quba, both under control of Sarraj’s rival, troops under commander Khalifa Hifter, Amnesty said.

-Sarraj’s Cabinet last week announced a cease-fire across the oil-rich country and called for demilitarizing the strategic city of Sirte, controlled by Hifter’s forces.
+Sarraj’s Cabinet last week proposed a cease-fire across the oil-rich country and called for demilitarizing the strategic city of Sirte, controlled by Hifter’s forces.
 Hifter on Sunday dismissed the cease-fire offer.

+His spokesman, Ahmed al-Mosmari, warned of Turkish warships approaching the coast of Sirte, allegedly to enforce the Tripoli-allied militias preparing to attack the city.
+There was no immediate comment from Ankara.

 The proposal, which came after international pressure, was seen as a breakthrough amid rising fears of a new escalation in the chaotic proxy war, as rival sides mobilize for a battle over Sirte.
 Hifter’s rejection of the offer has added to those concerns.